 Because we do not take bookings we are unable to make predictions about availability.

 What you will find at the hostels

 All our hostels are converted traditional croft houses.
 These house, were by the nature, small.
 Our hostels have a common room /kitchen, showers and toilets.
 All the beds are in dormitories.
 There are no private rooms.
-Camping is possible at all the hostels.
+Limited camping is possible at all the hostels.
 Please read the individual web pages on each hostel.

 Each hostel is looked after by a warden, a local person who lives near to the hostel.
 Admittance to the hostel and length of stay are at the warden’s sole discretion.
 Long term stays at the hostels are not permitted.

 Neither the warden nor the Trust can accept responsibility for the safety of visitors or their property.

 Sabbath observance is a feature of life in many parts of the islands but especially in Harris and Lewis.
 Please respect this.

 Bunk or camp beds, blankets & duvets, cooking equipment and calor gas stoves, cutlery and crockery are provided.
 The hostels have toilets, washing facilities, hot & cold water and heating.